joshua1955/ydcmd/README.en.md

 **Options**:

-* `--rsync` - synchronizes a tree of files and directories in the storage with a local tree;
+* `--rsync` - synchronize tree of files and directories in storage with local tree;
-* `--no-recursion` - avoid descending automatically in directories;
+* `--no-recursion` - do not upload contents of nested directories;
-* `--no-recursion-tag=<S>` - avoid descending in directories containing file;
+* `--no-recursion-tag=<S>` - do not upload contents of nested directories, for directories containing file;
-* `--exclude-tag=<S>` - exclude contents of directories containing file;
+* `--exclude-tag=<S>` - skip uploading directories containing file;
 * `--skip-hash` - skip md5/sha256 integrity checks;
 * `--threads=<N>` - number of worker processes;
-* `--iconv=<S>` - try to restore file or directory names from the specified encoding if necessary (for example `--iconv=cp1250`);
+* `--iconv=<S>` - if necessary, try to restore file and directory names from specified encoding (e.g., `--iconv=cp1251`);
-* `--progress` - show progress (it is recommended to install python-progressbar module).
+* `--progress` - output operation progress (recommended to install python-progressbar module).

-If a target object is not specified, then the storage's root directory will be used for uploading a file.
-If a target object denotes a directory (ends with `/`), then the source file name will be added to the directory's name.
-If a target object exists, it will be overwritten without a confirmation prompt.
+If target object is not specified, root directory of storage will be used for file upload.
+If target object points to directory (ends with `/`), source file name will be added to directory name.
+If target object exists, it will be overwritten without confirmation request.
 Symbolic links are ignored.

-### Retrieving a file from the storage
+### Getting file from storage

 ```
 ydcmd get <disk:/object> [file]